Meet the Team

 Bernard is a British Heart Foundation Professor of Cardiovascular Medicine at The University of Manchester, and a Consultant Cardiologist at Manchester University Hospitals Foundation Trust.
 He is also Honorary Professor of Medicine at the University of Cape Town, South Africa.
 His main research interest is in the genetics of complex cardiovascular diseases.
 He has made many contributions to this field.
 Most recently he and his colleagues published the world's first genome-wide studies of congenital heart disease, which have identified regions of the human genome that are important in heart development.
 He has also contributed to the identification of novel genes for inherited diseases by next-generation sequencing.
 Bernard practised as a Consultant Interventional Cardiologist between 2000 and 2013, maintaining a very active practice (in the top 10% of all national operators by procedure volume) alongside his research programme.
 More recently, his clinical focus is on genetic cardiovascular diseases where, together with colleagues, he seeks to implement an integrated research-driven service, drawing on local excellence in genetics and clinical cardiology, for affected families.
 Bernard currently contributes to the research community through his service on the UK Medical Research Council's Population and Systems Medicine Board and as the Chair of the UK Biobank International Scientific Advisory Board.
 He has held a number of similar positions previously in his career, including National Lead for the Cardiovascular Domain of the Genomics England Clinical Interpretation Partnership (GeCIP).

-Lab Manager
+Laboratory Manager

 Research Fellow